 – For wide-leg styles, you want your jeans to go straight down from the widest part of your hips or flare at the bottom.

-It adds width to your lower half and balances any volume added on the shoulders.
+It adds width to your lower half and balances any volume added to the shoulders.

 Best Skirts: